vecisf/SU-CompBio.github.io/people.md

 the supervision of Dr. Donát Alpár, and between the Semmelweis University Computational Biology Group with the supervision of Dr. Endre Sebestyén.
-The field of research I work on is the genetic sequencing of pediatric acute lymphoblastic leukemia (ALL) and the bioinformatical analysis of theese data in order to identify mutations and give the opportunity for personalised therapy for these patients.
+The field of research I work on is the genetic sequencing of pediatric acute lymphoblastic leukemia (ALL) and the bioinformatical analysis of these data in order to identify mutations and give the opportunity for personalised therapy for these patients.
 I graduated as a Medical Doctor in 2019 at the University of Pécs.